 The Company's PLCs are positioned as advanced technology products among the target audience - control engineers and machine builders.
-A validation of this is that six different models of the Company's products have been awarded the Engineers' Choice Award by Control Engineering magazine (www.controleng.com) in the last six years (2012-2017).
+A validation of this is that the Company has been awarded the Engineers' Choice Award by Control Engineering magazine (www.controleng.com) for several years in succession (starting in 2012, a different product each year).
 This is an annual contest run by one of the most prestigious magazines in the United States in the field of controllers (with above 140,000 subscribers) during which the readers themselves select products divided into several categories from a list of products launched in the same year.
-In 2017, for example, a SambaTM Series PLC was selected as the winner in the Hardware-Integrated HMI controllers' category.
+In 2018, for example, The Company's PLC from the UniStream series, with a multitouch screen, was selected as the Grand winner, having scored the highest number of votes among the overall contesting products in all the categories of that year.